What is “Military Strong?”

 The Military Strong Campaign is a collaboration of the Lewis and Clark Suicide Prevention Coalition, the local Mayor’s Challenge team, and the PsychArmor Institute to reduce suicides among service members, veterans, and their families.
 The Lewis and Clark Suicide Prevention Coalition and its facilitator oversee the program and will track team participation.

 We want to make sure service members, veterans, and their families know about agencies like yours that are dedicated to making Lewis and Clark County more military friendly.
-We are working with Montana Joining Community Forces (J.C.F.) to increase awareness about the Military Strong certification among these groups.

 How long is the training?